ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 ## Census Data

-The following represents a summary of all of the data that I have been able to access.
+The following represents a summary of all of the census data that I have been able to access.

 {{% table "census-data.csv" "census-all" "year,type,town,name,age,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census** accessed via [ancestry.com](https://www.ancestry.com)" %}}